rolisanchez/adv-db-spark-hw-1/README.md

 # adv-db-spark-hw-1
 Spark Homework for Advanced Databases 2016 NTHU

 The Docker files were modified for a Homework on Advanced Databases Based on Getty Images "https://github.com/gettyimages/docker-spark"

 # Problem description

 Using the Weather Dataset provided:

- - Show the top 100 average precipitations for each Station.
+ - Get the top 100 (from high to less, DECS) average precipitation for each station.

+Based on this value to get the top 100 station record, and the output format should be like:

+- Station US1TXGG0002 had average precipitations of 3056.000000

 Using the Product Rating Dataset provided: